 When you decide to go with Shyft they will find vetted, licensed, and safe movers who have a military relocation professional certification.
 Therefore, the movers know how to pack pro-gear and get it back to you in one piece and safely.
 Then Shyft will send you three options when it comes to pricing, on average, as well as these prices being guaranteed with zero hidden costs.

 You have two options when it comes to them: you can pack everything by yourself, or the company can do it for you.
 The choice is up to what is best for you and your military family.

 As mentioned above, Shyft is your personal moving concierge, so they will organize your whole move for you.
 Best of all, this service is at no additional cost to the person who is moving.
 Furthermore, they are big supporters of military families including your children.
-Meaning that your Move Coach is there for you every step of the way with what is happening as well as tips, hacks, and tricks to make your move run as smoothly as it can.
+Meaning that your Move Assistant is there for you every step of the way with what is happening as well as tips, hacks, and tricks to make your move run as smoothly as it can.
 At any time of day or night.
 Their goal is helping military moves.

 They will look for Military relocation real estate agents as well as a military relocation company.
 And they will even advise on military relocation as well as military pet relocation assistance.
 You can think of them as the step in the right direction to a professional and caring military relocator for military spouse relocation or even just for military vehicle relocation.

 And, Shyft does not share any personal information with other moving companies or online adverts, or anyone.
 Plus, they also agree on the shipping time frames in advance to not make you wait so long for your items to come home.

 Furthermore, they have partnered with Lemonade, an insurance provider.
 This is an Artificial Intelligence app where it pays off insurance claims fast.
 Plus, it treats the premiums as your money, not theirs.